 Dry skin is totally opposite of oily skin.
 Production of sebum is limited in dry skin as a result the skin feels stretched.
 This lack of natural moisture gives the skin a dried and dull look.
 The skin also lacks suppleness or elasticity.
 However, dry skin has no visible pores.

-Dry skin is also more prone to sun sensitivity, so during daytime apply sunscreen.
+Dry skin type is also more prone to sun sensitivity, so during daytime apply sunscreen.
 Use natural mild cosmetic products, preferably unscented.
-Look for ingredients like glycerin, mineral oil, lactic acid, dimithecone, petroleum, hyaluronic acid that are good for dry skin.
+Look for ingredients like glycerin, mineral oil, lactic acid, dimithecone, hyaluronic acid that are good for dry skin.